Romania: Top court annuls presidential election results – DW – 12/06/2024

 Romania: Top court annuls presidential election resultsDecember 6, 2024

-Romania's top court on Friday annulled the results of the first round of the country's presidential election, when far-right populist Calin Georgescu emerged as the surprise front-runner.
+Romania's constitutional court on Friday annulled the results of the first round of the country's presidential election, when far-right populist Calin Georgescu emerged as the surprise front-runner.

 This follows President Klaus Johannis earlier in the week declassifying Romanian intelligence that alleges major Russian-backed promotion of Georgescu on social media sites like TikTok and Telegram.